 My research focuses on normativity, social identities, and the legacy of large-scale crimes.
 My articles on these topics have appeared in publications including Social Theory and Practice, The Journal of Value Inquiry, Genocide Studies and Prevention, and Philosophy.

-In September 2020, MIT Press will publish my monograph Unconscionable Crimes: How Norms Explain and Constrain
+In September 2020, MIT Press published my monograph Unconscionable Crimes: How Norms Explain and Constrain

 Mass Atrocities.
 This book presents the first general theory of